Park Status & Updates

 - Half Dome cables are down for the season.
 A permit is required to hike to the top of Half Dome when the cables are up.

-John Muir Trail between Clark Point and Panorama Trail junction (near the top of Nevada Fall, aka the ice cut) is closed for trail work.
+John Muir Trail between Clark Point and Panorama Trail junction (near the top of Nevada Fall, aka the ice cut) is closed due to hazardous conditions.

-The Four Mile Trail is closed near Union Point (about halfway up) with no access to Glacier Point.
+The Four Mile Trail is closed due to hazardous conditions near Union Point (about halfway up), with no access to Glacier Point.

 - Glacier Point Geology Hut Renovations - the Yosemite Historic Preservation Crew has closed off access to the Glacier Point Geology Hut for visitor safety while the building is being restored for its 100th Anniversary!